Azure/azure-postgresql/IoT demo with Azure PostgreSQL/Readme.md

 # Analyze IoT data in Azure Database for PostgreSQL server

 Once the device telemetry is emited and assuming the configuration of IoT hub, azure function and Azure Database for PostgreSQL is correct, the data would start flowing in the workflow and stored in iotdata table in PostgreSQL database.
-One can execute following queries from pgadmin or psql to analyze the IoT telemetry data.
+You can execute following queries from pgadmin or psql to analyze the IoT telemetry data.

 ```cmd/sh
 SELECT deviceid, count(*) from iotdata